Alexandria: Museums

+The Graeco-Roman Museum was the city's main archeological museum, focused on artifacts from its Greco-Roman period.
+It was opened in 1892 and was closed in 2005 for extensive renovations and expansion.
+The museum re-opened to the public in October 2023.

+Other museums in the city include the Cavafy Museum, the Museum of Fine Arts, and the Royal Jewelry Museum.

 Theaters

-Alexandria Opera House, where classical music, Arabic music, ballet, and opera are performed and Bearm Basha Theatre in Shatby.
+Alexandria Opera House hosts performances of classical music, Arabic music, ballet, and opera.

-Architecture

-Throughout Alexandria, there is art that resembles some of the oldest architectural styles of the Hellenic city, and its ancient decorations, especially in the Bibliotheca Alexandrina, is based on reviving the ancient Library of Alexandria.
-The Kom el shoqafa Catacombs are considered one of the Seven Wonders of the Middle Ages and date back to the 2nd century.
-The remnants of Pompey's Pillar still remain today.
-This single pillar represents the elaborate temple which once stood in Alexandria.
-It remains at the site of the Serapeum, Alexandria's acropolis.
-The Serapeum, which stood for ancient tradition, conflicted with the rise of Christianity.
-It is a large tourist destination, today. the Roman Amphitheatre of Alexandria is another popular destination.
-Here, there remains a stage with around seven hundred to eight hundred seats.
-They also have numerous galleries of statues and details leftover form this time.
-Alexandria's tourism office announced plans to reserve some beaches for tourists in July 2018.
+Poetry

+During the Hellenistic period, poets evolving in the court of Ptolemy II Philadelphus (Philiscus of Corcyra, Lycophron, Alexander Aetolus, Sositheus,...) are currently known as the Alexandrian Pleiad.

+In modern times, Constantine P. Cavafy, a major Greek poet who was born and lived in Alexandria used several themes associated with this city in his work: "Alexandrian Kings", "In Alexandria, 31 B.C.", "Myres: Alexandria 340 A.D", "Kaisarion" and "The God Abandons Antony".
+In the latter, Alexandria becomes the symbol of the life whose forthcoming loss must be faced with dignity.

 Sports

 The main sport that interests Alexandrians is football, as is the case in the rest of Egypt and Africa.
 Alexandria Stadium is a multi-purpose stadium in Alexandria, Egypt.
-It is currently used mostly for football matches, and was used for the 2006 African Cup of Nations.
+It is currently used mostly for football matches and was used for the 2006 African Cup of Nations.
 The stadium is the oldest stadium in Egypt, being built in 1929.
 The stadium holds 20,000 people.
 Alexandria was one of three cities that participated in hosting the African Cup of Nations in January 2006, which Egypt won.
 Sea sports such as surfing, jet-skiing and water polo are practiced on a lower scale.
 The Skateboarding culture in Egypt started in this city.
 The city is also home to the Alexandria Sporting Club, which is especially known for its basketball team, which traditionally provides the country's national team with key players.
 The city hosted the AfroBasket, the continent's most prestigious basketball tournament, on four occasions (1970, 1975, 1983, 2003).